schreiberbrett/cool-relations/3sat.md

             (lookupo next d v)))))
 ```

-The inorder representation I was using earlier was starting to give me a headache, so this version has the value come first, so it'll be reified in preorder now.
+The inorder representation I was using earlier was hard to visually parse, so I switched the representation from `'(,l ,x ,r)` to `'(,x ,l ,r) `.

 Trying the example:
 ```